donomii/throff-jupyter/README.md

 - Launch nteract.

-- From the nteract menu select Language -> Go.
+- From the nteract menu select Language -> throff.

 - Have fun!

-## Limitations

-gophernotes uses [gomacro](https://github.com/cosmos72/gomacro) under the hood to evaluate Go code interactively.
-You can evaluate most any Go code with gomacro, but there are some limitations, which are discussed in further detail [here](https://github.com/cosmos72/gomacro#current-status).
-Most notably, gophernotes does NOT support:

-- third party packages when running natively on Windows - This is a current limitation of the Go `plugin` package.
-- some corner cases on interpreted interfaces, as interface -&gt; interface type switch and type assertion, are not implemented yet.
-- conversion from typed constant to interpreted interface is not implemented.
-Workaround: assign the constant to a variable, then convert the variable to the interpreted interface type.
-- goto is only partially implemented.
-- out-of-order code in the same cell is supported, but not heavily tested.
-It has some known limitations for composite literals.

 ## Troubleshooting

-### gophernotes not found
+### throff-jupyter not found

-Depending on your environment, you may need to manually change the path to the `gophernotes` executable in `kernel/kernel.json` before copying it to `~/.local/share/jupyter/kernels/gophernotes`.
-You can put the **full path** to the `gophernotes` executable here, and you shouldn't have any further issues.
+Depending on your environment, you may need to manually change the path to the `throff-jupyter` executable in `kernel/kernel.json` before copying it to `~/.local/share/jupyter/kernels/throff-jupyter`.
+You can put the **full path** to the `throff-jupyter` executable here, and you shouldn't have any further issues.

 ### "Kernel error" in a running notebook